CodeYourFuture/CYF-Sass-In-React/README.md

 This is a front end sample, so it doesn't have a database.
 It's just using mock JSON to populate the view, from data/cards.json

+It is extensively commented.
+Go through the /theme directory to look at the core pieces:
+- type
+- colours
+- spacing
+- utilities

+Then look at the component scss.

+There are suggestions for improvements and iterations.
+How can you develop it further?

 ## Available Scripts